Abdominoplasty (Tummy Tuck)

 After childbirth or weight loss, the abdominal area often has loose or sagging skin, and may also exhibit stretching of the abdominal wall muscles or fascia (the tough gristle-like layers that surround the abdominal wall muscles and give the area strength).
-There may also be hernias (bulges of intraabdominal contents such as intestines and fat) through tears or openings in the abdominal wall.
+This stretching of the rectus sheath or fascia that surrounds the rectus abdominis muscles is termed diastasis recti.
+There may also be hernias (bulges of intra-abdominal contents such as intestines and fat) through tears or openings in the abdominal wall.
 These can be tiny asymptomatic bulges, such as those that commonly occur in the umbilicus, or they can be large enough to cause strangulation of the sections of the small bowel which protrude and become caught in the hernia.
 The latter is rare and dangerous, the former, common and unsightly.
-Generalized weakness and protrusion of the abdomen with loose overlying skin that often has visible stretch marks are the hallmarks of patients who need abdominoplasty, or “tummy tuck.”
-This operation removes loose skin, tightens the abdominal wall muscles, and repairs any hernias found.
-Minneapolis Plastic Surgery, LTD., serving the Minneapolis / St. Paul, Minnesota area, offers the tummy tuck procedure, also known as abdominoplasty, to people who feel that their appearance would be improved by this treatment.
+Generalized weakness and protrusion of the abdomen with loose overlying skin that often has visible stretch marks (striae) are the hallmarks of patients who need abdominoplasty, or “tummy tuck.”
+Liposuction in this setting is the wrong choice, and often leaves irregular and “deflated-appearing” skin such as in the “Before” photo (case 2) below.
+Liposuction is NOT the proper operation for a patient with loose skin and stretched abdominal wall musculature.

 Abdominoplasty is the only answer for this concern.
-The good news is that other areas of localized fatty tissue, such as the hips, lateral thighs (“saddlebag” area), or other areas, can be treated with liposuction at the same time as abdominoplasty.
-If the loose skin continues to the hips, thighs, and buttocks, extended abdominoplasty, or even complete circumferential beltlift (lower body lift), can be performed.
+The good news is that other areas of localized fatty tissue, such as the hips (“muffin top” or “love handles”), lateral thighs (“saddlebag” area), or other areas, can be treated with liposuction at the same time as abdominoplasty.
+If the loose skin continues to the hips, thighs, and buttocks, extended abdominoplasty, or even complete circumferential belt lift (lower body lift), can be performed.

-After careful assessment of the location and extent of your skin laxity, Dr. Richard H. Tholen and Dr. Douglas L. Gervais will mark the planned incisions and any fatty areas to be addressed at the time of your operation.
+After careful assessment of the location and extent of your skin laxity, Dr. Richard H. Tholen or Dr. Douglas L. Gervais will mark the planned incisions and any fatty areas to be addressed at the time of your operation.
 The abdominoplasty scars are usually just above the pubic area (and around the belly button), and in most patients fade nicely over time.
 The scars are usually concealed by normal swimwear and clothing choices.
 In addition to excess skin removal and tightening, abdominoplasty and abdominal contouring include tightening of the abdominal wall muscles with several layers of suture—restoring the abdominal fascia and its contour to their pre-pregnancy or pre-stretched state.
 This usually results in flattening of the abdomen and a loss of one or more belt or dress sizes!

 Most patients undergoing abdominoplasty or abdominal contouring will require one or two small surgical drainage tubes beneath the skin to evacuate fluid or blood that may collect after this surgery.
 To minimize drainage as well as bleeding, it is essential that every patient avoid aspirin, ibuprofen, Aleve™, vitamin E (the amount in a daily multivitamin is OK), or herbal preparations for a minimum of two weeks prior to surgery.
 The drain(s) remain in place until drainage is reduced to less than an ounce of fluid per drain per day.
-Drain removal is simple and is carried out at a routine recheck visit without anesthesia.
+Drain removal is simple and is carried out at a routine recheck visit without anesthesia or sutures.
 While drains are in place, and for at least two to three weeks after surgery, an abdominal binder or compression garment will need to be worn to assist the tissues in healing in their new tightened positions.
 The belly button remains in exactly in the same place it was when you were born—just with a new opening for it in the tightened skin that has been brought down around it.
 Except for the drain stitch and a few tiny sutures around the belly button, all sutures are below the skin surface, leaving no cross-hatch or suture marks and yielding the best scar possible when fully healed.

 There will be numbness in the lower abdominal skin after surgery; most, but not all, sensation returns as the sensory nerves re-grow in the ensuing months.
 Strenuous activities should be limited after this kind of surgery for at least two weeks, and no sit-ups or abdominal crunches should be performed for at least six weeks.
 Most other activities are resumed quickly, and most patients return to social activity and work after one to two weeks, or after drain removal.

-Because abdominoplasty, abdominal contouring, and more extensive operations such as extended abdominoplasty or beltlift all lift, remove, and tighten skin, adequate circulation to the skin flaps is necessary for proper healing and minimal scarring.
+Because abdominoplasty, abdominal contouring, and more extensive operations such as extended abdominoplasty or belt lift all lift, remove, and tighten skin, adequate circulation to the skin flaps is necessary for proper healing and minimal scarring.
 In nonsmokers, circulation problems that can impair healing and increase scarring occur in less than one to two percent of patients.
 Smoking just one cigarette, using nicotine gum or patches, or even exposure to second-hand smoke can raise the risk of developing dead skin or a dead belly button to as much as 15-20 percent.
 For this reason, the use of all tobacco and nicotine products must be stopped completely at least two weeks before surgery, and they must be avoided after surgery until all things are healed.
-Failure to comply with this requirement will result in the cancellation of your surgery; concealing your own failure to follow this requirement may result in prolonged dressing changes, skin grafts, or additional surgery to deal with scarring.
+Failure to comply with this requirement will result in the cancellation of your surgery; concealing your own failure to follow this requirement may result in dead skin and prolonged dressing changes, skin grafts, or additional surgery to deal with scarring.